Vakhshoori101/TwitterSentimentAnalysis/README.md

 ### Jupyter Notebook

-Once jupyter notebook is opening, it will list everything in the current directory where you ran "jupyter notebook".
+Once jupyter notebook is opened, it will list everything in the current directory where you ran "jupyter notebook".

 Here is a tutorial of jupyter notebook as well: https://www.youtube.com/watch?v=HW29067qVWk